After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 For the record, @Patreon what looks like "a few dollars" from the heights of your site's 5-figure 1-percenters is someone else's grocery bill, and share of the rent, and medical insurance.
 It still matters.— Iron Spike (@Iron_Spike) December 8, 2017

-Patreon was not just widely used, but unusually admired — "the service inspires praise that would be almost unfathomable for most web platforms," the Verge wrote.
+Patreon was not just widely used, but unusually admired — "the service inspires praise that would be almost unfathomable for most web platforms," The Verge wrote.

 Much of that affection went up in smoke last week, when Patreon announced a new fee structure that would tack a surcharge onto individual pledges, in the name of "predictability and consistency."